Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Applications

 \subsection{Application 3: As Data Synthesis Engines}

-Beyond direct policy execution, our Primitive World Model (PWM) serves as a powerful data synthesis engine for scalable embodied learning.
-By conditioning on diverse language commands and initial visual states, the model can generate vast amounts of physically plausible, high-fidelity video rollouts that exhibit consistent robot dynamics.
-This capability is particularly valuable for addressing the critical data bottleneck in robotics.
-We can synthesize data for rare or hard-to-collect scenarios (e.g., specific object interactions, failure modes) or augment existing datasets with variations in object appearance, lighting, and background, thereby enriching the training corpus for downstream tasks like imitation learning or reinforcement learning.
-Crucially, because our model is trained on a mixture of real and simulated data and learns soft embodiment-aware constraints from full-arm observations, the generated videos possess a high degree of physical consistency (EPiCS score: 11.45/13, see Table~\ref{tab:epics_criteria}), making them more suitable for sim-to-real transfer than purely graphics-based simulation.
-This application transforms the world model from a planning tool into a force multiplier for data-driven robotics research.
+Beyond policy execution, our Primitive World Model serves as a scalable data synthesis engine.
+By conditioning on language instructions and initial visual states, it generates physically plausible, high-fidelity video rollouts with consistent robot dynamics--enabling data augmentation for rare interactions, failure modes, or scene variations (e.g., lighting, background).
+Trained on hybrid sim-real data and full-arm observations, the model internalizes soft embodiment constraints, yielding videos with strong physical consistency (EPiCS: 11.45/13, Table~\ref{tab:epics_criteria}).
+This makes the generated data more effective for sim-to-real transfer than graphics-based simulation, turning the world model into a force multiplier for imitation and reinforcement learning.